-- 1. It is not unethical for a dentist to mail health education pamphlets to his patients of record. - 2.
-Before a dentist initiates the publication of a dental health column in a newspaper, he should seek the approval of his local and state dental societies.
+1. It is not unethical for a dentist to mail health education pamphlets to his patients of record.

+2. Before a dentist initiates the publication of a dental health column, he should seek the approval of his component and constituent dental societies; however, if the column is syndicated or otherwise widely distributed, he need not obtain the approval of every component and constituent society in whose jurisdiction the column is published or distributed, but he should consult with the Bureau of Public Information of the American Dental Association.

-- 3. A dentist has the right to speak out against the policies espoused by organized dentistry, including the right to make public pronouncement against fluoridation.
-It is unethical, however, for a dentist to represent his views as those of the dental society or as those of the majority of dentists of the community where in fact his views are opposed to the society's or to the majority of dentists in the community. - 4.
-A dentist who prepares a health education column for a newspaper syndicate is not required to obtain the approval of every component society in whose jurisdiction the column is published. - 5.
-A school dental health education program is a recognized and valued adjunct to a complete program of dental health education.
+3. A dentist has the right to speak out against the policies espoused by organized dentistry, including the right to make public pronouncement against fluoridation.
+It is unethical, however, for a dentist to represent his views as those of the dental society or as those of the majority of dentists of the community where in fact his views are opposed to the society's or to the majority of dentists in the community.

+4. A school dental health education program is a recognized and valued adjunct to a complete program of dental health education.
 Dental societies are encouraged to select representatives to participate in properly conducted school dental health education programs.